 Melrose and Bloody Point were purchased and began to be developed.
 They ultimately became the sites for two championship golf courses and resorts.
 The Bloody Point Golf Course was originally designed in 1991 by Tom Weiskopf and Jay Morrish.
 In 2008, the Daufuskie Island Resort went into bankruptcy and the Bloody Point Golf Course fell into disrepair.

 In 2011, Brian McCarthy, an entrepreneur florist magnate from Scranton, Pennsylvania, and long-time Daufuskie property owner, bought the Bloody Point Golf Club.
 Restoration of the golf course began in 2012 with a renovation by the Love Golf Design.
-McCarthy has accomplished much in the last year.

 Most notably, he has constructed a new dock off the 17th green of the course and has purchased several boats for the Savannah-based water taxi service.
 Also, he has converted the original Breathe Spa into the seven-bedroom Osprey Cottage.